swanky-rt/Student-Navigator/assignment-3/README.md

 ---

 ### Settings
+After running all the above code I was able to finalize the best clipping norm and noise multiplier.
 - **Features**: TF-IDF (`max_features=258`, bigrams included).
 - **Model**: 2-layer feedforward NN with hidden size (swept or fixed).
 - **Lot Size**: swept or fixed.